Treasury broadens COVID relief uses for states, localities

 The final U.S. Treasury Department rules come nearly 10 months after Biden signed the massive $1.9 trillion American Rescue Plan that included aid for state, local and tribal governments.
 The money was intended to help shore up their finances, pay the ongoing costs of fighting the virus and invest in longer-term projects to strengthen communities.

+But some government officials had been hesitant to make spending decisions until they could get greater certainty from federal officials about what was allowed.
+The new rules could relieve that anxiety.

+“I think we’re going to see in the next month or two a lot more spending, particularly by small local governments who had been sort of waiting out the time until this final rule came out,” Michael Wallace, legislative director for housing, community and economic development at the National League of Cities, said Friday

-But some city and county officials had complained that the Treasury’s initial guidelines, issued last May, were too rigid.
+Some local officials had complained that the Treasury’s initial guidelines, issued last May, were too vague in some regards and too rigid in others.
 In addition to pressing the Treasury for changes, local government groups also had been lobbying Congress to intervene with relaxed criteria.

 The Treasury said it was responding to the feedback by allowing “broader flexibility and greater simplicity in the program.”